-At Kalaneca we do not spend time in brooding over the unhappy things and we do not try repeating those mistakes again.
-Its a lesson learnt- the hard way but we dust off the bruises and work on an immediate action plan.
+At Kalaneca we do not spend time brooding over unhappy things and we do not try repeating those mistakes again.
+It’s a lesson learnt- the hard way but we dust off the bruises and work on an immediate action plan.

 What are 3 key lessons that you have learned as an entrepreneur?